tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the article
-* Preprint, Accepted manuscript
+* Preprint :white_check_mark:
-* No embargo
+* Accepted manuscript: yes :warning: but only after official publication by publisher

 #### Re-use before official publication by publisher
 Permitted for preprint